MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 1. Downscale your Tomogram to 10 Å
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TomoTwin was trained on data with a pixelsize of 10A.
+While it is also work with data with a lower or higher pixel size it is probably ideal to run it on data with the same pixelsize.
+For that you may need to downscale your tomogram.
 You can do that by fourier shrink your tomogram with EMAN2.
 Lets say you have a Tomogram with a pixelsize of 5.9359 angstrom.
 The fouriershrink factor is then 10/5.9359 = 1.684

 .. prompt:: bash $